volkanleo/githook-maven-plugin/README.md

     </plugins>
 </build>
 ```
-Configure Hooks: Define your hooks in the <hooks> and <resourceHooks> sections of the plugin configuration.
+Configure Hooks: Define your hooks in the plugin configuration's <hooks> and <resourceHooks> sections.
 Inline hooks have predefined scripts, while resource hooks link to external script files.
 ```
 <hooks>
   <hook-name/>